Kinka Usher: Career

-Entering the film industry at 23, he began as a production assistant at Harmony Pictures in Los Angeles and gradually worked up to camera assistant, Steadicam operator and eventually a director/cameraman.
-His big break came though when he was hired as a cameraman to director Roger Corman on one of his films.
+Entering the film industry at 23, he began as a production assistant at Harmony Pictures in Los Angeles, working up to camera assistant, Steadicam operator, and eventually a director/cameraman.
+His big break came when he was hired as a cameraman for one of Roger Corman's films.

 His directorial debut came in 1992 on "Aborigine," a spot for Acura which earned him a Belding Award.
-Three years later he opened House of Usher and by 1997 he had four gold Lions from Cannes International Festival and clients from around the world.
+Three years later, he opened House of Usher, and by 1997 he had four gold Lions from the Cannes International Festival and clients from around the world.
 The following year he received the Directors Guild of America Award for Best Commercial Director.
 His extensive list of credits includes spots for Taco Bell, Nike, Got Milk?, Nissan, Miller Lite, Polaroid and Pepsi.

-In 1999, he crossed over from commercials to features, directing Mystery Men for Universal Studios.
+In 1999, he crossed over from commercials to film, directing Mystery Men for Universal Studios.
 He subsequently returned to directing commercials, including a Bridgestone ad featured in the 2011 Super Bowl.

 Personal life

-In Feb 2022 he sold his Montecito seaside mansion he had built in 2014 called Villa Tragara, which was modeled after the Alhambra palace in Granada, Spain to Ellen DeGeneres for $22 million, down from the original listing price of $35 million.
+In February 2022, he sold his Montecito seaside mansion he had built in 2014 called Villa Tragara, modeled after the Alhambra palace in Granada, Spain, to Ellen DeGeneres for $22 million, down from the original listing price of $35 million.